Learn more about the achievements, stories and careers of some of our Lancaster Alumni.

 Edd now lives with his partner in London and has said:

 “I’m in a job I really love…my time at university taught me where I really did fit.”

-Jane Lingham is the Director of Brand, Media and Planning for the BBC, and is based in London and Salford.
+Jane Lingham is the Director of Brand for the BBC, and is based in London.

 When applying for university Lancaster was top of Jane’s list, as one of the few universities that offered a degree in advertising.
 On her first visit to Lancaster she was convinced; she loved the city and found the campus instantly welcoming.

 Academically Jane found her course stimulating and worked hard, but also enjoyed the social side of Lancaster - playing for the Pendle netball team, as well as spending time at the Sugar House!

 Jane landed her first job at BDDH advertising agency in London soon after graduation, but quickly moved into more senior roles at other companies.
 She always had a love for the BBC and in 2008 she secured a role as a content strategist with BBC drama and entertainment.

 Jane is still working for the BBC as Director of the BBC Brand.
 She said: